Cueva de Los Verdes – Jameos del Agua – Caves in Lanzarote

 Monte Corona is on the horizon from where the lava flowed into the sea.

-This cave emerged at Corona Mountain and ends deep in the sea.
+This cave emerged at Corona Mountain and ended deep in the sea.
 It is more than 8 km long but has several entrances.
 At some points, the top of the cave collapsed, giving way to this pitch-dark world.
 The two famous caves of this specific lava tube are Cueva de Los Verdes and Jameos del Agua.
 Both are beautiful and fascinating, which I describe here in detail, but there is a third and more exciting entrance.

 Lava Tube of Montana Corona in Lanzarote